irfanhakim-as/mango/README.md

 - Streamlined post and account management for effortless maintenance
 - Containerised for a reliable and secure deployment strategy in any environment
 - Enables applications that serve local news from RSS feeds and real-time prayer times for multiple countries

+## Use cases

+The Mango framework is actively being used as the underlying framework for the following applications:

+- [Rizz](https://github.com/irfanhakim-as/rizz): A simple web application that tracks and posts content from RSS feeds to Federated Social Networks
+- [WaktuSolat](https://github.com/irfanhakim-as/waktusolat): A simple web application that offers real-time prayer time notifications on Federated Social Networks

 ## Development